-Sewing Away Your Tails of Yarn: Solid Project
+Sewing Away Your Yarn Ends: Solid Project

 I am using the Lazy Waves Blanket as an example, so you will notice that my yarn ends have been knotted together in groups of two (4 strands, because I was using 2 strands together).
-This is an excellent starting point if you are changing colours on every row, because you can half the amount of work.
-And as an added bonus, your work won’t unravel if your tails do somehow manage to wiggle free.
+This is an excellent starting point if you are changing colours on every row, because you can halve the amount of work.
+And as an added bonus, your work won’t unravel if your ends do somehow manage to wiggle free.

 To start, you will need to thread your yarn onto your needle.
 Then you want to run your needle through the posts of 5 – 8 stitches, making sure that you do so on the BACK of your work.

-In this example I am working from the end of the row inward.
+In this example, I am working from the end of the row inward.

 Pull the yarn all the way through, making sure that all your strands are pulled through properly (if using more than one strand).
 You want to pull hard enough that you don’t end up with a little bobble of yarn where you inserted the needle to begin with.
 Once you have made sure that your yarn has been pulled all the way through, tug on your work a bit to relax it.
-The last thing you want is to work away your tails so tightly that they distort your work.
+The last thing you want is to work away your ends so tightly that they distort your work.

 Some people prefer to cut their yarn at this point and call it a day.
-If you do, your tails will work their way loose bit by bit as your item gets used and stretched.
+If you do, your ends will work their way loose bit by bit as your item gets used and stretched.
 What I suggest is that you work back and forth a few times to ensure that the yarn ends won’t come undone.

 You will notice that the post of each stitch has two loops/’legs’ at the very bottom of the stitch.
 Working into the same stitches you just worked into, insert your needle into your work in the opposite direction, skipping the first loop/’leg’.
 If you do not skip that first loop/’leg’, you will unravel the ‘sewing’ you have just done.

-In this example I am now working from the inside of the row toward the outside.
+In this example, I am now working from the inside of the row toward the outside.

 Pull your yarn all the way through, making sure that you don’t end up with a little yarn bobble where the yarn anchors itself around that skipped loop/’leg’.
 Here you can see the little yarn bobble…